 Prior to the pandemic, we had a wide offer of clubs for all our pupils to take part in.
-These will start up again in September 2022.
-Some will be provided by outside agencies, and some will be provided by staff from school.
+These started up again in September 2022.
+Some are provided by outside agencies, and some will be provided by staff from school.
 Wherever possible we keep the cost of all these clubs to a minimum.
 If you cannot afford the cost of the club, please contact school and we will do our best to support you.